decentraland/documentation/content/creator/sdk7/interactivity/raycasting.md

 You can also trace a ray from the player's cursor position into the 3D world.
 This can be used to drag objects around, shooters, etc.

+In this example, we detect when the player presses the E key, and then we trace a ray from the cursor position into the 3D world.
+We then check if the ray hit any entity, and if so, we do something with it.

 ```ts
 import { engine, Entity, InputAction, inputSystem, PointerEventType, RaycastQueryType, raycastSystem, TextShape, Transform } from '@dcl/sdk/ecs'
 import { EntityNames } from '../assets/scene/entity-names'